bihor/fp_masterquiz/README.md

 - Bugfix: wrong Namespace in TemplateLayout corrected.

 Changes in version 3.5.0:
-- Mandatory check with PHP too.
+- Mandatory check with PHP too, if setting phpFormCheck=1.